 Reference projects to demonstrate feasibility

-An important step in studying the feasibility of the Desertec concept is the development of reference projects.
-For this purpose, Dii evaluates according to Desertec criteria power station concepts proposed within the scope of expanding renewable energies in the MENA countries.
-An initial programme was launched in late 2009 in Morocco with the goal of building solar-thermal plants there with a capacity of around 2,000 MW by 2020.
+An important step in studying the feasibility of the Desert Power concept is the development of reference projects.
+For this purpose, the Dii evaluates according to Desertec criteria power station concepts proposed within the scope of expanding renewable energy in the MENA countries.
+An initial programme was launched in Morocco in late 2009 with the goal of erecting solar-thermal plants there with a capacity of around 2,000 MW by 2020.
 Up to 50 GW in renewable capacity is expected in the entire MENA region.